Polynomials and asymptotic constants in a resurgent problem from 't Hooft: Acknowledgments

 \section{Acknowledgments}

-I am grateful for discussions with David Gross and Gerard {}'t Hooft, at {\em Bohr-100: Current Themes in Theoretical Physics}, held at the Niels Bohr Institute, in 2022, and with Ovidiu Costin, Daniele Dorigoni and Gerald Dunne, at {\em Resurgence and Modularity in QFT and String Theory}, held at the Galileo Galilei Institute, in 2024.
+DB is grateful for discussions with David Gross and Gerard {}'t Hooft, at {\em Bohr-100: Current Themes in Theoretical Physics}, held at the Niels Bohr Institute, in 2022, and with Ovidiu Costin, Daniele Dorigoni and Gerald Dunne, at {\em Resurgence and Modularity in QFT and String Theory}, held at the Galileo Galilei Institute, in 2024.
+The authors gratefully acknowledge the referees for their insightful comments and valuable suggestions, which have significantly improved the clarity and presentation of the paper.